-* (Laboratory analysis of samples returns conclusive results in only a minority of cases, so a presumption of infection is used where all the other indications point to the presence of P. ramorum infection.)
+Outbreak map - identifies areas where there is or has been confirmed or presumed infection in larch trees.
+Laboratory analysis of samples returns conclusive results in only a minority of cases, so a presumption of infection is used where all the other indications point to the presence of P. ramorum infection.

-The risk zones map identifies the three zones into which the UK has been divided according to the risk of P. ramorum infection.
-It shows how, on the basis of scientific advice, the UK has been divided into three risk zones, with Zone 1 being at greatest risk from P. ramorum infection, and Zone 3 being at least risk.
+Risk zones map - on the basis of scientific advice, the UK has been divided into three risk zones, with Zone 1 being at greatest risk from P. ramorum infection, and Zone 3 being at least risk.

 Different regulations governing felling and replanting trees apply according to the risk zone in which the site is located.